 Mohokare Municipality will continue to fund its capital expenditure from Infrastructure Grants received from Government.
-Only a small portion will be funded by own funds generated by the Municipality.
+Only a small portion will be funded by own funds generated by the Municipality due to cash flow constraints experienced.

 (c) Asset maintenance and renewal: